-Homemade amazake is a great substitute for milk in both hot and cold drinks, and it’s delicious poured over a bowl of cereal for breakfast.
+Homemade amazake is a rich and delicious substitute for milk.
+It can be used for both hot and cold beverages or poured over a bowl of cereal.

 - Prep Time: 10 minutes